 < Content-Type: text/html; charset=utf-8

-6. Save the headers to a file using the -o or --output option followed by the filename.
+6. Save response headers to a file using the -o option.

 HTTP/1.1 200 OK